United States Army Special Forces in popular culture: In film

-With all the interest in the men of the Green Berets, a film version seemed a long time in coming.
-Columbia Pictures had bought the film rights to Robin Moore's book before publication, using the title, The Green Berets, for a screenplay about the training of an SF Team and their deployment in Southeast Asia, but dropped the idea, because of the U.S. Army's many conditions and the U.S. public's dissatisfaction with the Vietnam War.
-Producer David L. Wolper then bought the rights to The Green Berets, and dropped the idea for reasons like Columbia Pictures.
+With all the interest in the Green Berets, a film version seemed a long time in coming.
+Columbia Pictures had bought the film rights to Robin Moore's book before publication, using the title, The Green Berets, for a screenplay about the training of an SF Team and their deployment in Southeast Asia, but dropped the idea, because of the U.S. Army's many conditions and the American public's dissatisfaction with the Vietnam War.
+Producer David L. Wolper then bought the rights to The Green Berets and dropped the idea for reasons like Columbia Pictures.
 A screenplay was written by George Goodman who had served with the Special Forces in the 1950s as a military intelligence officer and had written a 1961 article about the Special Forces called The Unconventional Warriors in Esquire Magazine.
 Columbia sent Goodman to South Vietnam to research the screenplay.
 Wolper later produced The Devil's Brigade (1968) with Utah-based National Guard SF soldiers as extras, wearing attractive, but imaginary red berets.
 Thus, it fell to John Wayne to buy the rights and ask President Lyndon Johnson's help in obtaining the assistance and cooperation of the Pentagon in filming the book.
-The Army set strict conditions, forbidding Moore to work on or be associated with the film, though the film trailer has the caption "TOLD TOUGH - LIKE THE BOOK".
+The Army set strict conditions, forbidding Moore to work on or be associated with the film, but considerably facilitated the production of the film though the film trailer has the caption "TOLD TOUGH - LIKE THE BOOK".
 Despite Wayne's box office prestige and public interest in The Green Berets, the film was rejected by Universal Pictures and Paramount Pictures.
-Wayne's preferred film composer, Elmer Bernstein, refused to write the score.
 Wayne used his Batjac Productions money to make the film, which Warner Bros. profitably released to some public protest.

-John Wayne's version of Robin Moore's The Green Berets begins with a choral version of "The Ballad of the Green Berets" heard behind Wayne Fitzgerald's titles that segue to an SF A-Team putting on a "Disneyland" show for journalists, including skeptical David Janssen.
+Wayne's version of Moore's The Green Berets begins with a choral version of "The Ballad of the Green Berets" heard behind Wayne Fitzgerald's titles that segue to an SF A-Team putting on a "Disneyland" show for journalists, including skeptical David Janssen.
 From SF Colonel John Wayne, reporter Janssen wangles a trip to the Vietnam War, and, eventually, participates in a large-scale battle, based on the Battle of Nam Dong.
 In the end, Janssen tells Wayne "If I write what I feel, I'll be out of a job".
 Wayne tells Janssen he'll always have one with them.
+The film's critical reception was very diverse even at the time, Roger Ebert, for example, finding that it was "offensive not only to those who oppose American policy but even to those who support it".